Areas Mech Grants Access For

 - HR Requirement: Privacy Matters Fundamentals

-- A Safety Orientation Checklist* for each space you are requesting access to, including office spaces.
-This training should be conducted by your supervisor or a designated trainer for the space. *Please note that this form will be updated very soon to better reflect the differing safety risks of lab spaces and office spaces.
-Please mark “N/A” (non-applicable) as required in the interim.
+- A Site-Specific Orientation Record for each space you are requesting access to, including office spaces.
+This training should be conducted by your supervisor or a designated trainer for the space.

 Higher risk spaces may have additional safety requirements, including but not limited to: